vrandall66/front-end-submissions-public/1810/mod-2/gametime/elly-david.md

 ### Testing

 * 1 - There is little or no evidence of testing in this application.

+**AFTER RESUBMISSION***

+- Make sure that you you're testing the actual output of the methods on the class.
+There were a number of tests that were testing methods on a class that had no assertions that checked actual functionality.
+- If there is conditional logic within a method being tested, make sure that you check that the conditional logic is working
+- Make sure you are only passing arguments in your test when your methods are set up for those parameters

+* 2 - Project has sporadic use of tests at multiple levels.
+The application contains numerous holes in testing and/or many features are untested.
+ESLint shows 5+ complaints.

 ### JavaScript Style & OOP